September 2, 2021, 1:02 pm

 The parade was down for a 2pm start.
 We waited in quiet anticipation for more than half an hour for the first signs of life.
 And just as my legs were giving way to boredom and I was searching for a place to lie down, I heard the first faint cheer from further up the road.
 I got to my feet and five minutes later saw the first of the Silleteros.
 A man was struggling along slowly with a huge flower arrangement on his back.
 It was bigger than him.
 The crowd boisterously willed him along and he even managed a few pirouettes to show off his flowers to the cameras.

 For the next five hours I stuffed myself with crisps and beer while watching the spectacular event.
 Fortunately, some form of entertainment, such as a marching band or strange indigenous dance, followed each group of Silleteros.
 Otherwise it may have been a bit of a strain to watch endless flower-carriers.

 So between acts, beautiful male and female dancers tangoed wildly while folks in giant monster costumes regaled the crowd.
 Flutists and trumpeters tooted and daredevils sparked fires.
 And all the while I was continually in awe of the numerous Silleteros carrying twice their body weight in flowers to make their city proud.

 Can’t Make It to the Flower Festival?

-If you can’t travel to Medellin between during the first week of August for the Flower Festival this year, don’t worry!
+If you can’t travel to Medellin during the first week of August for the Flower Festival, don’t worry!
 You can still enjoy Colombia’s second-largest city and learn about the flower production process during a 3-day Medellin tour.
 The experience includes a visit to a real flower farm where they grow various blooms for the annual Flower Festival.
 Learn more about this exciting tour in Medellin, Colombia here.